 - Scenarios will be similar to clinical cases.
 Candidates will be asked to demonstrate appropriate assessment, related management techniques and interventions on a patient model.
 Candidates are required to 1) identify the problems, 2) elaborate on the goals and rationale for chosen management on each clinical case, 3) identify any precautionary measures or contraindications during assessment, and 4) provide evidence-based justification for choice of management techniques and interventions used.
 Candidates are expected to provide correct analysis and assessment of case study, appropriate choice of treatment techniques on patient model and justification on treatment techniques.
 Candidates are required to obtain a pass in the written paper and all 3 scenarios for practical examination to obtain an overall pass in Physiotherapy Qualifying Examination.

 To prepare for the examination, candidates can refer to major Physiotherapy texts used by Physiotherapy students worldwide including SIT.
-These can be found at the Physiotherapy
+These can be found here

 Scope of Examination: Occupational Therapy

-- 100 multiple-choice questions of which 2/3rd of the questions cover all areas of occupational therapy theories, assessments and interventions and the remainder 1/3rd cover foundational knowledge areas of anatomy, physiology, psychology and sociology or professional ethics applied to occupational therapy practice.
-The purpose of the MCQ section is to test the candidates knowledge on general occupational therapy practice across all domains of practice.
+- 2-hour paper comprising 100 Multiple Choice Questions of which 2/3rd of the questions cover all areas of occupational therapy theories, assessments and interventions and the remainder 1/3rd cover foundational knowledge areas of anatomy, physiology, psychology and sociology or professional ethics applied to occupational therapy practice.
+The purpose of the MCQ section is to test the candidates' knowledge on general occupational therapy practice across all domains of practice.
+Each question is worth 1 mark.

 To prepare for the examination, candidates can refer to major occupational therapy texts used by occupational therapy students worldwide including SIT.
-These can be found at the Occupational Therapy
+These can be found here

 Scope of Examination: Diagnostic Radiograpy

 To prepare for the examination, candidates can refer to major Diagnostic Radiography texts used by Diagnostic Radiography students worldwide including SIT.
-These can be found at the Diagnostic Radiography
+These can be found here

 Who Should Attend